2019: We’ll beat APC, PDP silly, SDP boasts

 The statement noted that “it is further confirmation of the extent of the unimaginable corruption being perpetrated by this government.

-“The implication of this is that, if summed up, averagely, it cost the Federal Government N420,000 to feed each each prisioner monthly.
+“The implication of this is that, if summed up, averagely, it cost the Federal Government N420,000 to feed each prisoner monthly.

 “This figure is far below the N3.5m the APC Government claims it is spending to feed the leader of the Shiite group and his wife monthly.